Abdominoplasty with Dr. Robert Graper & Dr. Garrett Harper

-We see our tummy tuck patients two to three days after surgery in our Charlotte office.
+We see our tummy tuck patients five to seven days after surgery in our Charlotte office.
 At that time the dressing is changed and the patient is allowed to shower.
 In seven days, the patient is allowed to stand up straight and lie flat on a bed.
 In order to allow the muscle and skin to adhere to each other, we recommend the abdominal area be kept quiet by limiting the bending and twisting motion of the waist for three weeks.
 The abdomen may seem tight at first, but will loosen with time.
 At three weeks, the compression garment can come off.
 We advise that it be worn with exercise for additional support from then on until three months.
 We don’t allow any isolated abdominal muscle exercise for three months, but all other exercises can be gradually increased beginning at three weeks.
 Most patients are back to work at approximately three weeks.

 Mini Tummy Tuck Surgery